akramIOT/new_hipo/CI_CD_FIXES_SUMMARY.md

 This document summarizes the changes made to fix CI/CD issues in the HIPO project.

+## Final Status: FIXED ✅

+All identified CI/CD issues have been resolved and the pipeline should now function properly.

 ## Files Created

 1. **Pre-commit Configuration**